ScottLL/ai_ocr/README.md

-# CDC OCR (Chendu City OCR)
+# Vision-OCR

-A Python-based OCR pipeline designed to detect, process, and extract text (and image regions) from documents or images with improved accuracy and flexibility.
+A vision-based OCR pipeline designed to detect, process, and extract text from documents or images with improved accuracy and flexibility using vison llm.

  The project leverages [EasyOCR](https://github.com/JaidedAI/EasyOCR), OpenCV, and a customizable set of "handlers" to handle everything from rotation detection, text-like region clustering, and fewer false positives in text detection.

+ Vision LLM applied in to the project which using better proformance ocr to help the affordable vision model (llama3.2-vision) with better proformance.

 ---
 ![1739021232039](image/README/1739021232039.png)